sepro/CoNekT/README.md

-# PlaNet
+# *CoNekT:* Coexpression Network Toolkit

-Code to build PlaNet and set up the website.
+Code to build CoNekT and set up the website.

-Setting up PlaNet
+Setting up CoNekT
 -----------------
 Below are the instructions to set up a new PlaNet version.